strawberry-graphql/strawberry/docs/types/exceptions.md

 ## MissingTypesForGenericError

-This exception is raised when a generic types was used without passing any type.
+This exception is raised when a `Generic` type is added to the Strawberry Schema without passing any type to make it concrete.

 ## MultipleStrawberryArgumentsError